ZILVERAI/zynapse/docs/SCHEMA_BUILDER.md

 10. **Keep schemas focused** - Avoid creating "catch-all" services or generic procedures
 11. **Document input validation** - Use Zod's error messages to provide helpful validation feedback
 12. **Consider versioning** - Plan for API evolution with versioning strategies
+13. **Avoid using .omit() in schemas** - Never use Zod's .omit() function in schemas as it creates maintenance issues and reduces schema clarity

 By following these practices, you'll create a schema that serves as clear documentation, provides runtime validation, and enables full type safety throughout your application.